palaseus/Adrenochain/docs/QUICKSTART.md

 # Quick Start Guide 🚀

-Get up and running with GoChain in minutes!
+Get up and running with adrenochain in minutes!
 This guide will help you set up your development environment and start building blockchain applications.

 ## ⚡ **5-Minute Setup**